rminehan/git-training/slides_04_gitiquette.md

 >
 > Some important complex changes are hidden in small diffs

-Big diffs are harder to process
+Big diffs suck out mental energy

-After 10 minutes of staring at it:

-> oh you're just changing it to a pattern match and indenting it
+And maybe aren't important

 ---

 # Help your reviewer

 > They don't have your context and intuition

+Take them to the place where it matters

 Tell them what you need